raelgc/retropie_rpcs3-appImage/README.md

 Now you can run **RetroPie Setup** script and `rpcs3` will available under `exp` (experimental) packages section.

-After dump your original PS3 game, move your .PS3 game folders to `ps3` roms folder.
+After dump your original PS3 game, move the game content to a folder with a `.PS3` extension under `~/Retropie/roms/ps3/`.
+Example: if your game is `Skate3`, put content under `~/Retropie/roms/ps3/Skate3.PS3/`.

 ## Playing